Live

 52% is enough

-My 52% tracking adherence gave me enough data to see real patterns, generate useful clinician reports, and make genuinely better decisions about my mental health.
+My 52% tracking adherence gave me enough data to see real patterns, generate useful clinician reports, and make genuinely better decisions about daily life with bipolar.
 It wasn’t perfect.
 It was enough.

 Try Steadyline